pawurb/node-postgres-wiki/pg.md

 The _connect_ method retrieves a __[[Client]]__ from the client pool, or if all pooled clients are busy and the pool is not full, the _connect_ method will create a new client passing its first argument directly to the __[[Client]]__ constructor.
 In either case, your supplied callback will only be called when the __[[Client]]__ is ready to issue queries or an error is encountered.
 The callback will be called once and only once for each invocation of _connect_.

-Calling pg.connect only creates a new pool on the first call and does not create new pools on subsequent calls, it pulls a connection from the existing pool.
+Calling pg.connect only creates a new pool on the first call and on subsequent calls, it does not create new pools but pulls a connection from the existing pool.

 Note: The first parameter passed to _connect_, either a string or config object (or nothing), currently functions as the key used in pooling clients; therefore, using two different connection strings will result in two separate pools being created.
 The object, string, or nothing is passed to `JSON.stringify` for key uniqueness.
 If nothing is passed you are relying on connection defaults (via [environment variables](http://www.postgresql.org/docs/9.3/static/libpq-envars.html) or `pg.defaults`) then `JSON.stringify({})` is used as the key.